bruienne/bsdpy/README.md

 ### Sample** **setup

-The following walkthrough assumes a base CentOS 6.4 **32-bit** install.
+The following walkthrough assumes a base CentOS 6.4 (32 or 64-bit) install.
 I created mine using Vagrant.

 Install and start the TFTP and NFS services and clone the required repositories: